 Karen McWilliam (She/Her)

-Owner and Founder of Transitionings™: Prenatal & Postpartum Wellness, Karen is a DONA-certified birth & postnatal Doula, certified Mongan Method HypnoBirthing® practitioner, and creator of The McWilliam Method™ childbirth prep classes.
-She is a certified prenatal yoga teacher, trainer, breastfeeding educator and sleep educator.
+Owner and Founder of Transitionings™: Prenatal & Postpartum Wellness, Karen is a DONA-certified birth & postnatal Doula, creator of The McWilliam Method™ childbirth prep classes, a certified prenatal yoga teacher, trainer, breastfeeding educator and sleep educator.
 Karen offers private, group, and virtual birth prep classes as well as in-person and virtual doula support.
 Karen is also the founder of the “Life With Baby™” course designed to help families prepare for the myriad of changes that come with a new baby.
-All of Karen’s offerings are richly steeped in a wisdom born from 17+ years of nurturing and empowering families during this exciting and transformative time.
+All of Karen’s offerings are richly steeped in a wisdom born from 18+ years of nurturing and empowering families during this exciting and transformative time.

 Karen is proud to work with diverse families of all backgrounds dynamics and works from an anti-oppressive, anti-racist, and trauma aware lens.